 A summary of Congress’s steps to force George W. Bush to halt the Iraq War?
 To compel Richard Nixon to withdraw U.S. forces from Vietnam?

 Actually, neither.
-It is what happened to James Polk 163 years ago today as opponents of the Mexican-American War vented their spleen.
+It is what happened to James Polk on this day in 1848 as opponents of the Mexican-American War vented their spleen.

 I don’t flag the anniversary of the vote because the House motion became law.
 The Senate never acted on the censure, so it ended up as nothing more than a historical curiosity.